zakwiz/DiddyKongRacingAP/worlds/diddy_kong_racing/docs/en_Diddy Kong Racing.md

 ## Known quirks
 - Amulet cutscenes show you having 1 more piece than you actually have, unless the item in that location was vanilla.
 - If you beat the first boss race in a region before completing all the race 1's for that region, after completing a race 1, if you don't have enough balloons to enter race 2, you will be stuck inside the locked door.
 To get around this, you can go back into the race, pause, and return to lobby.
+- If you meet the regional balloon requirement to unlock the second boss race for a region before winning first boss race of that region, you will skip to the second boss race (this is to avoid a glitch).
 - Collected keys reappear when reloading a save file.